Erasmus: Death in Basel

 Epitaph for Erasmus in the Basel Minster.
 The stone is marked with historical graffiti, including that of Johannes Crucius.

-When his strength began to fail, he finally decided to accept an invitation by Queen Mary of Hungary, Regent of the Netherlands (sister of his former student Archduke Ferdinand I and Emperor Charles V), to move from Freiburg to Brabant.
-In 1535, he moved back to the Froben compound in Basel in preparation (Œcolampadius having died, and private practice of his religion now possible) and saw his last major works such as Ecclesiastes through publication, though he grew more frail.
+When his strength began to fail, he finally decided to accept an invitation by Queen Mary of Hungary, Regent of the Netherlands (sister of his former student Archduke Ferdinand I and Emperor Charles V), to move from Freiburg to Catholic Brabant.
+In 1535, he moved back to the Froben compound in Protestant Basel in preparation (Œcolampadius having died, and private practice of Catholic religion now possible.)
+He saw his last major works, notably Ecclesiastes, through publication, though he grew more frail.

 On 12 July 1536, he died from an attack of dysentery.
-"The most famous scholar of his day died in peaceful prosperity and in the company of celebrated and responsible friends."
+"The most famous scholar of his day died in peaceful prosperity and in the company of celebrated and responsible friends" (including Bonifacius Amerbach, Hieronymus Froben, and Nicolaus Episcopius.)
 His last words, as recorded by his friend and biographer Beatus Rhenanus, were apparently "Lord, put an end to it" (domine fac finem, the same last words as Melanchthon) then "Dear God" (Lieve God).